wc-library/Coral/TESTS.md

 ## 2. Run the test suite (provide the url of your local Coral instance)
 `BASE_URL=http://localhost/coral/ bin/codecept run -vv`

+# Writing new tests
+## Generate test stub
+`bin/codecept generate:cept suite testname`

+Where `suite` is the test suite you want to create a new test (e.g. acceptance).
+This will create a new test scenario `tests/suite/testnameCept.php`

 # Guidelines writing new tests
 ## Be careful when checking that something is not here